SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#215]) Forward debug messages.
 This can be used as an alternative to RTT for print-style debugging.
 - ([#295]) Load firmware over USB.
 As this could be a security risk, it must be enabled in community feature settings

+### Set probability by row

+Extends the probability system to set a row at a time.
+Hold an audition pad and turn select to change the whole rows probability.
+This is particularly useful in combination with the euclidean sequencing to get a semi random pattern going

 ## Compiletime settings

 This list includes all preprocessor switches that can alter firmware behaviour at compile time and thus require a different firmware